 Instead, Plattner, 75, wants to shake up SAP once more and make it the employer of choice for the young and hungry.
 And with just a few years until he hits self-imposed retirement, Plattner is showing no sign of slow-walking the rejuvenation in his quest to protect a legacy of disruptive software mogul.

-The Union Voice from Germany
+The Union Voice on SAP from Germany

 Labor representatives are complaining that SAP is trying to squeeze out expensive, older employees who helped drive SAP’s early success.
 “Hiring more young people is good and right,” said Eberhard Schick, a member of SAP‘s workers’ council, who joined the company in 1997.
 “But you shouldn’t forget about the seasoned employees — they deserve a career perspective and training opportunities.”